 Am I going to jail for my charges?

-Nobody chooses to get charged with a crime.
+According to a criminal defense lawyer nobody chooses to get charged with a crime.
 The government files charges against you when they want and when it works for them- not when it’s convenient for you.
 Is that fair?

 Worrying isn’t going to help your problems.